 - Soapy water

-- Cloth for drying
+- Cloths for drying

 Storing your garden furniture

 Even though it’s ideal to pack garden furniture away in a shed or garage, it’s not always possible (and no one wants to go through the rigmarole of cleaning their shed or garage out to make space!).
-That’s when hard-wearing furniture covers come in very useful, helping to keep out most of the harsh winter weather.
+That’s when hard-wearing garden furniture covers come in very useful, helping to keep out most of the harsh winter weather.

 Shop the full garden range online at wilko.com